magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_the-flood-of-sensuality.md

     Thailand, so such raids on their nests were not so unusual.

 [^3]: The first line of the traditional *Pāli* words of homage to the
-    Buddha, recited before giving a formal Dhamma talk. is the traditional *Pāli* word for ending a talk.
+    Buddha, recited before giving a formal Dhamma talk. *Evaṃ* is the traditional *Pāli* word for ending a talk.